 Why Denoise?

-In many voice-related applications, the presence of noise can severely affect performance and user experience.
+In many speech-related applications, the presence of noise can severely impact performance and user experience.
 For example:

 - Speech Recognition: Noise reduces the accuracy of speech recognition, especially in low signal-to-noise ratio environments.

-- Voice Cloning: Noise can degrade the naturalness and clarity of speech synthesized based on reference audio.
+- Voice Cloning: Noise degrades the naturalness and clarity of synthesized speech based on reference audio.

-Voice denoising can solve these problems to some extent.
+Speech denoising can address these issues to some extent.

 Common Denoising Methods